bmoren/p5.collide2D/README.md

 #### A 2d collision detection library for p5.js
 p5.collide2D provides tools for calculating collision detection for 2D geometry with p5.js.

 p5.collide2D contains some versions of, and references to, the functions in [Jeffrey Thompson's Collision Detection Book](http://www.jeffreythompson.org/collision-detection/).
 His code is [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/), so, this is too!
 I highly, highly, reccomend [reading his book](http://www.jeffreythompson.org/collision-detection/) to better understand all of the details involved in collision detection.
-Reading it will make implementing this library into your code easier and more efficent!
+Implementing this library into your code will be much easier and more efficent after reading it!

 It's an incredible resource for this kind of work! – [http://www.jeffreythompson.org/collision-detection/](http://www.jeffreythompson.org/collision-detection/)